sash9696/real-time-app/docs/README.md

 2. **Read the Backend docs** to understand the API and how to test it
 3. **Follow the Deployment guide** when you're ready to go live

-## Need Help?

-- Check the troubleshooting sections in each doc
-- Look at the common issues sections
-- Review the testing checklists

-All documentation is written in simple, straightforward language - no jargon, just practical steps.